Key version state

 The following describes how a key version can change states:

-Each key has a designated primary version which is used at that point in time to encrypt data.
+Each symmetric encryption key has a designated primary version which is used at that point in time to encrypt data.
+In order for a key to be available for use to encrypt data, it needs to have a primary key version which is enabled.

 When a key is used to encrypt plaintext, its primary key version is used to encrypt that data.
 The information as to which version was used to encrypt data is stored in the ciphertext of the data.
 Only one version of a key can be primary at any given point in time.

-If the primary key version is disabled, the key cannot be used to encrypt data.
+If the primary key version is disabled, that key version cannot be used to encrypt data.
 Note that an enabled primary key version can be disabled, scheduled for destruction or destroyed, and a version which is not enabled can be made the primary version.

 Which key version is primary does not impact the ability to decrypt data.
 A key version can be used to decrypt data as long as it is enabled.